gethiox/HIDI/README.md

 ### Building

 Make sure you have `go >= 1.18` installed
-Just run `go run build.go`
+run `go run build.go -cgo -platforms linux-amd64`
-By default, it will build all defined platforms without OpenRGB support, to select specific platforms or enable OpenRGB, see `go run build.go -h` for usage
+By default, it will build all defined platforms without OpenRGB support, to select specific platforms or enable OpenRGB (requires precompiled binaries), see `go run build.go -h` for usage

 ### Wishlist

 Features that are possible to achieve.
 With enough interest and support I may be motivated to implement these.

-- Utilize relative mouse input
 - configurable modifier key/keys for expanded mapping (key sequence like `modifier+KEY_A`)
-- localhost mode for Linux users without requirement of separate machine (jack/alsa)
+- ~~localhost mode for Linux users without requirement of separate machine (jack/alsa)~~ done!
-- default device state in specific device configuration (octave, semitone, channel, mapping)
 - Network MIDI
 - Bluetooth MIDI device
 - Arpeggiator (with MIDI clock sync), note latch, multinote MIDI effects